There are 22 other file types using

 What is bin file?
 How to open bin files?

-The bin file extension is also often used for executables files, both on Windows and Linux platforms.
+File extension bin is also often used for executables files, both on Windows and Linux platforms.
 Used to launch certain programs or operations.

 For example on Linux, program installations are frequently in binary files with .bin suffix, that can be loaded to the system to install the program with the following commands: